 Vimi Singh had to shut down her restaurant business in Mehar Chand Market, New Delhi within one and a half years.
 She started this restaurant project with her husband but failed in garnering enough followers.
 The couple was spending about one lakh in the restaurant business every month but never made enough profit to sustain for long.
 She also went ahead to say, “We wouldn’t advise anyone to enter the restaurant business in India.”

-On the other hand, Riyaaz Amlani, CEO of the Mumbai-headquartered Impresario Foods is unfailingly setting new trends of success in food and beverages industry.
+On the other hand, Riyaaz Amlani, CEO of the Mumbai-headquartered Impresario Foods is unfailingly setting new trends of success in the food and beverages industry.
 He is revolutionizing the concept of casual dining with his latest venture ‘Social.’
 The Social’s concept of casual dining cum shared working space is unique, and is garnering much attention on social media platforms from its target audience – Millennials.

 The major difference between these two restauranteurs is that Riyaaz dared to think outside the box, and revamped the traditional concept of casual dining with shared working.
 He is also making the optimized use of social media platforms to publicize the unique concept of Social.
 From event promotions to sharing of guest pictures on Facebook, Social is socializing with the tech-savvy youth who have a big appetite for eating out.